planetlearning/planetlearning.github.io/pages/manual/planet.md

 ![Test creation](images/courses-test.png)

-Upon clicking the "Add Question" button, you will find there are four types of questions:
+Upon clicking the "Add Question" button, you will find there are four types of questions based on two categories __Text__ and __Multiple Choice__:

+* Text - Simply fill out the question detail or query for this type of question.
+The test taker will automatically get a textbox for filling out his or her answer.
-* Text - Short answer
+	* Short answer: Usually single line short answers.
+	* Long answer: More possibly to be very long descriptive answers.

 ![Short answer](images/courses-test-short.png)

-Simply fill out the question detail or query for this type of question.
-The test taker will automatically get a textbox for filling out his or her answer.

-* Text - Long answer

 ![Long answer](images/courses-test-long.png)

-Simply fill out the question detail or query for this type of question.
-The test taker will automatically get a textbox for filling out his or her answer.
+* Multiple Choice - Click the "Add Choice" button to create a choice of answers for the question.
+The checkboxes denote the correct answers for the question and are required for creation of the question.
+Click the red circle button to the right of the choice to delete it from the question.
+	* Single answer: Only __one__ checkbox can be chosen for this type of question.
+	In the image seen first below, the correct answer is set by checkbox to be the second choice, "Two".

-* Multiple Choice - single answer
+	* Multiple answer
+	In the image seen last below, the correct answer is set by checkbox to be the first, second, and fourth choices, "One", "Two", and "Four".

 ![Multiple choice single answer](images/courses-test-mc-single.png)

-Click the "Add Choice" button to create a choice of answers for the question.
-The checkboxes denote the correct answer for the question and is required for creation of the question.
-Only one checkbox can be chosen for this type of question.
-Click the red circle button to the right of the choice to delete it from the question.

-In the image seen above, the correct answer is set by checkbox to be the second choice, "Two".

-* Multiple Choice - multiple answer

 ![Multiple choice multiple answer](images/courses-test-mc-multiple.png)

-Click the "Add Choice" button to create a choice of answers for the question.
-The checkboxes denote the correct answers for the question and are required for creation of the question.
-Click the red circle button to the right of the choice to delete it from the question.

-In the image seen above, the correct answer is set by checkbox to be the first, second, and fourth choices, "One", "Two", and "Four".

 While multiple choice questions are automatically graded, text questions must be manually graded.